dddeb/VulnScan/README.md

 # VulnScan
 A Bash CLI script to automate mapping the network for open ports and their service versions, and CVES related to them.
 As well as weak login passwords for login services.
+All results are logged, and a summary report is generated at the end.
 Tested on Kali Linux.

 ## How to Use